Passenger (singer): Early years

 Rosenberg did his first performance when he was 16.
 His father, a film production worker, introduced him to Jamie Catto, a former member of the band Faithless, in 2001; it led to Rosenberg getting a two-song spot at the Free Burma Campaign benefit concert at the Royal Court in London in 2002.
 That night, he met his future writing partner, Andrew Phillips, and established contact with the IE Music label.
-Back in Brighton, Phillips and Rosenberg pooled their musical influences (from Simon & Garfunkel to DJ Shadow), and started writing songs at Phillips’ in-house studio in Hove.
-In 2003, they formed the Mike Rosenberg Band, engaging Marcus O’Dair (bass), Alon Cohen (drums) and Richard Brinklow (keyboards) through connections within the Brighton music scene.
+Back in Brighton, Phillips and Rosenberg pooled their musical influences (from Simon & Garfunkel to DJ Shadow), and started writing songs at Phillips' in-house studio in Hove.
+In 2003, they formed the Mike Rosenberg Band, engaging Marcus O'Dair (bass), Alon Cohen (drums) and Richard Brinklow (keyboards) through connections within the Brighton music scene.

 2003–2009: Passenger

 Rosenberg founded the band Passenger with Andrew Phillips in 2003 in Brighton and Hove.
 The name of the band was stylised as /Passenger. (with a slash at the beginning and a dot at the end).
-The five-person band's only album, Wicked Man's Rest, was released in 2007, on Chalkmark.
+The five-piece band's only album, Wicked Man's Rest, was released in 2007, on Chalkmark.
 Rosenberg wrote the majority of the album's tracks, with the exception of "Four Horses", which was written by Phillips.
 The band broke up in 2009.